 Homeowners are not required to leave for the appraisal, but it may be for the best — that way, you won’t be in any of the photos or getting in the way of any measurements.
 If you do stay in the house while the appraiser is there, that’s OK.

 But know that you could be making the appraiser’s job tougher.
 They’re doing focused work, so your being chatty can be a little distracting.
 However, it’s a good idea for your agent to be there for the onsite visit.
-He or she can answer questions about your house, such as “Was this garage permitted?” and “Are the solar panels leased or owned?”
+They can answer questions about your house, such as “Was this garage permitted?” and “Are the solar panels leased or owned?”

 Provide the appraiser with resources

-While your home appraiser aims to be objective, they don’t know every little detail about your house, its history, or the surrounding area.
+While your home appraiser aims to be objective, they may not know every detail about your house, its history, or the surrounding area.

 Especially with the rise in automated appraisal assignments through management software, appraisers may be most familiar with a different neighborhood and totally different kind of housing than yours.

-So draw up a fact sheet (it can be paper or digital) with your agent to list out top home improvements you’ve made, and information on schools and walkability.
-Your agent should also be ready to provide their full comparative market analysis in support of your home’s price.
+So draw up a fact sheet (it can be paper or digital) with your agent to list the top home improvements you’ve made and information on schools and walkability.
+Your agent should also be ready to provide a full CMA in support of your home’s price.

 These details offer the home appraiser insight into the many variables that go into calculating your home’s value.